-a) Enhance the harmful consequences17 of a biological agent18 or toxin.19 The rationale for this category is that enhancing the pathogenic consequences of an agent or toxin could increase the likelihood of disease and compromise the ability to treat the diseases they cause if extant therapeutics are no longer effective.
-Of note, enhancing the pathogenic consequences of an agent includes rendering a non-pathogenic microbe pathogenic.
+1. Enhance the harmful consequences of a biological agent or toxin.
+The rationale for this category is that enhancing the pathogenic consequences of an agent or toxin could increase the likelihood of disease and compromise the ability to treat the disease(s) they cause if extant therapeutics are no longer effective.
+Of note, enhancing the pathogenic consequences of an agent includes rendering a nonpathogenic microbe pathogenic.
 Information that would fall into this category and would likely be considered dual use of concern would be how to make a seasonal strain of the influenza virus as deadly as the 1918 pandemic strain.

-An example of information that would fall under this category but is unlikely to be dual use of concern includes routine techniques for restoring the virulence of viral stocks by back-passaging in animal hosts, identification of virulence factors through genome-wide screening or gene knock-out techniques, and standard genetic manipulation to study the virulence of an organism.
+An example of information that would fall under this category, but is unlikely to be dual use of concern, includes routine techniques for restoring the virulence of viral stocks by back-passaging in animal hosts, identification of virulence factors through genome-wide screening or gene knockout techniques, and standard genetic manipulation to study the virulence of an organism.